verge-io/docs/docs/product-guide/nvidiavGPU.md

 1. Navigate to the dashboard of the desired VM (From the main dashboard click **Machines** on the left menu; **Virtual Machines;** double-click desired VM in the listing)
 2. Click **Devices** on the left menu.
 3. Click **New** on the left menu.
-!!! tip "You can also attach vGPU devices to a VM via Resource Manager; this method allows for adding multiple vGPU devices to the VM at once.
+!!! tip "You can also attach devices to a VM via Resource Manager; this method allows for adding multiple devices to the VM at once.
 From Resource Group dashboard -> double-click the desired vGPU Group -> View Machine Devices -> New; select the VM from the MAchine dropdown list."

 4. Device Entry Form fields: